 The PCF supports usage monitoring control for a PDU Session or per Monitoring Key.

-The PCF may receive information about total allowed usage per DNN and S-NSSAI combination and UE from the UDR, i.e. the overall amount of allowed resources (based either on traffic volume and/or traffic time) that are to be monitored for the PDN connections of a user.
-In addition, information about total allowed usage for Monitoring key(s) per DNN and S-NSSAI combination and UE may also be received from the UDR.
+The PCF may receive information about the remaining allowed usage per DNN and S-NSSAI combination and UE from the UDR, i.e. the overall amount of allowed resources (based either on traffic volume and/or traffic time) that are to be monitored for the PDN connections of a user.
+In addition, information about the remaining allowed usage for Monitoring key(s) per DNN and S-NSSAI combination and UE may also be received from the UDR.
 For the purpose of usage monitoring per access type, the PCF receives an individual Monitoring key per access type from UDR.

+The PCF may reserve a portion of the remaining allowed usage per DNN and S-NSSAI combination and UE and deduct it from the remaining allowed usage per DNN,S-NSSAI and UE in UDR, this allows any PCF serving a PDU session to the same DNN and S-NSSAI combination and UE to reserve a portion of the remaining allowed usage as well.

+The PCF may reserve a portion of the remaining allowed usage for Monitoring key(s) per per DNN and S-NSSAI combination and UE and deduct it from the remaining allowed usage per DNN,S-NSSAI and UE in UDR, this allows any PCF serving a PDU session to the same DNN and S-NSSAI combination and UE to reserve a portion of the remaining allowed usage as well.

+NOTE 4: There is a risk that multiple PCFs reads the remaining allowed usage per DNN, S-NSSAI and UE or per each Monitoring Key per UE.
+This scenario is resolved by stage 3, using the Etag http header, defined in 29.500 [x].
+This allows a PCF to block the update of the remaining allowed usage for any other consumer until the process to read the remaining allowed usage and store it in the UDR ends.

 For the purpose of usage monitoring control the PCF shall request the Usage report trigger and provide the necessary usage threshold(s), either volume threshold, time threshold, or both volume threshold and time threshold, upon which the requested node (SMF) shall report to the PCF.
 The PCF shall decide if and when to activate usage monitoring to the SMF.